expectopatronm/AsyncHow-Based-Agentic-Systems-Evaluation-Dataset/README.md

 - **Structural Similarity Index (SSI)**: Quantifies the overall fidelity of task graphs, capturing both node and edge similarities to ensure logical structure is preserved.
 - **Node Label Similarity**: Measures the semantic similarity of nodes between the actual and expected task graphs using cosine similarity.
 - **Graph Edit Distance (GED)**: A metric used to calculate the number of edits required to transform one graph into another.
+You find the implementation of all the metrics in `metric_utils.py`.

 ## How to Use the Dataset